microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraRoleAssignment.md

  [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description
-The `Get-EntraRoleAssignment` cmdlet gets information about role assignments in Microsoft Entra ID.
+the `Get-EntraRoleAssignment` cmdlet gets information about role assignments in Microsoft Entra ID.
 To get a role assignment, specify the `Id` parameter.
 Specify the `SearchString` or `Filter` parameter to find a particular role assignment.

-## EXAMPLES
+## Examples

 ### Example 1: Get role assignments